fluxcd/community/community-roles.md

 - Defining the scope of each git repository
 - Resolving escalated decisions when Maintainers responsible are blocked

+### Org Admins

+In order to restrict access to [`admin` level functionality in GitHub](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization#permissions-for-each-role) functionality, we define this team, who can e.g.

+- Delete a repository
+- Remove permissions from a user
+- Approve applications and/or bots
+- and more.

+This team has no decision making power on its own, but is instead there to serve the needs of the Flux maintainers and contributors.

+**Defined by:** entry in [ORG-ADMINS file](https://github.com/fluxcd/community/blob/main/ORG-ADMINS), and in the `@fluxcd/org-admins` GitHub team.

+**Responsibilities and Privileges:**

+`admin` level access to the `fluxcd` organization in GitHub.

 <!-- md links -->
 [Community Member]: #community-member
 [Project Member]: #project-member
 [Maintainer]: #maintainer
 [core maintainers]: #core-maintainers
+[Org Admins]: #org-admins